7 types of ownership in real estate: Which is best for you?

 For single individuals

-Sole ownership: Sole ownership is one of the simplest types of ownership in real estate.
-Like the name implies, in sole ownership an individual is the only owner of a property, and they can sell, lease or give the property to another party without needing anyone’s permission.
+Sole ownership is one of the simplest types of ownership in real estate.
+As the name implies, sole ownership is when an individual is the only owner of a property, and they can sell, lease or give the property to another party without needing anyone’s permission.
 When a sole owner passes away, their property must go through probate, which means that it will be in limbo until the sole owner’s will is proven to be legally binding.
+The main benefit of sole ownership is simple: You have control of all of the decisions related to the property.
+The drawbacks are the costly and time-consuming probate process to transfer your real estate to heirs after your death.

 For married couples